s-peiran/tp/docs/UserGuide.md

 ### List All Contacts

 - **What it does**: Shows all contacts in the list when in the `contacts` mode.
 All fields after list are optional arguments.
+If no valid parameter provided, list all contacts.

 - **Command Format**: `list [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG] [note/NOTE]`

 - **Expected Outputs**:
     - Success: `Listed all contacts.`
-    - Failure: If no valid parameter provided, list all contacts.

 ---